LGE-ARC-AdvancedAI/auptimizer/README.md

 Best of all, **Auptimizer** offers a consistent interface that allows users to switch between different HPO and compression algorithms, conversion frameworks, and computing resources with minimal changes to the existing code.

 ## What's New in Auptimizer v2.0
-Auptimizer v2.0 introduces two core capabilites - Dashboard and Compressor!
+Auptimizer v2.0 introduces two core capabilities - Dashboard and Compressor!

 ### Dashboard